zonotope/zanmi/README.md

 but
 [ECDSA](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) and
 [SHA512 HMAC](https://en.wikipedia.org/wiki/SHA-2) are also supported.

+Other back-end services can then authenticate users by verifying these auth tokens with the zanmi keypair's public key.

 ## Project Maturity
 zanmi is still alpha software.
 There are probably bugs, and the api will most